joddyarakaza/CPPFinalProject/README.md

 <img src="User.png" />

 # MOTIVATION
-the motivation for this project is to help stores have stock on there shelfs and help customers know if there item is avalible in stores.
+The motivation for this project is to help stores have stock on there shelfs and help customers know if there item is avalible in stores.